 Happening Now

-Background
+Project Background

-On September 27, 2024, Hurricane Helene caused catastrophic damage to the region.
+On September 27, 2024, Tropical Storm Helene caused catastrophic damage to the region.
 Areas closest to the waterways were hardest hit with flooding, including the area historically dubbed as “Asheville’s Playground” that is home to recreation facilities and important transportation infrastructure along the Swannanoa River and Azalea Road.
 City-owned assets addressed in this project include but are not limited to:

 • Gashes Creek Bridge and Dam